CDU-HIT238/slides/week1/index.md

 * I am looking at only including hybrid apps _or_ cross-platform applications
 * This is a bigger step than hybrid apps but has more real-world applications
 * Let me know your thoughts

+Note:
+As I've previously mentioned, I am looking at reducing the amount of content in this unit to give you more time.
+React Native is a very popular cross-platform application framework and uses Javascript (with some special HTML-like extensions) and CSS-like stylesheets.
+This is a great tool to learn but does have a bit more of a learning curve than the Hybrid platform Cordova.
+Please let me know what your preference is.